NEIAAC/python-template/README.md

     pytest
     ```

+- ### Building 📦

-  - Nuitka is used for cross-compiling to all supported platforms:
+  - Nuitka is used for cross-compiling to all supported platforms, this is how the app is built from the source code, in each release:

     ```shell
     pip install .[build]
-    nuitka <options>
+    nuitka <options> src/main.py
     ```

-    See the build [workflow](./.github/workflows/build.yaml) for a list of options used for each platform.
+    See the [deploy workflow](./.github/workflows/deploy.yaml) for a list of options used for each platform.

 ## Notes 📝

 When using this repository as a template make sure to:

-- Edit the project name and version in the `pyproject.toml` file.
+- Edit the app information in the `src/config/metadata.py` file.
+Along with being used in the code, these values are

-- Edit the constants that refer to the app in the `utils/constants.py` file.
+also used during the build process to set specific data in the binaries.

-- Change the `env` variables in the `build.yaml` workflow for the final build manifest.
+- Change the version string in the `.manifest.json` file, otherwise the project will start at the same version as the template.
+You only need to change the version here, the next triggered release will update any other related files based on the new version.

-- Update the description and hard coded repository links in this `README.md`, specifically the download links.
+- Update the description and hard coded repository links in this `README.md`, specifically the download links in the **Usage** section.

 - Delete these notes.